w3c/wai-intro-wcag/content/wcag3-intro.md

 * be more flexible for organizations (that is, owners and developers of websites, apps, tools, etc.)
 * encourage more accessible user experiences

-We are reworking the conformance model based on feedback and encourage feedback as we iterate.
+We are reworking the conformance model based on feedback and we encourage additional feedback as we iterate.

 ## Development